-1. Expert GAM: General Additive Model
+- 1. Expert GAM: General Additive Model

-2. Expert RF: Random Forest
+- 2. Expert RF: Random Forest

-3. Expert SVM: Support Vector Machine
+- 3. Expert SVM: Support Vector Machine

-Our third set of experts are constructed using Logits with elastic-net penalty (see Appendix B and C).
+Our third set of experts are constructed using Logits with elastic-net penalty (see Appendix B and C)15.
 All the Logits include each variable in level as well as the 1-year change and the 2-year change.
 Quantities are expressed as a fraction of GDP.
 These Logits are organised around sets of variables belonging to a specific sector of the economy.
 For example we construct a Logit credit (Expert Lcr) using Total credit to non-financial sector; Banking Credit to non-financial sector; Total Credit to Households; Total Credit to non-financial corporations.
-Another Logit, the

-Logit Foreign (Expert Lfor) will have Cross Border Flows; Real Effective Exchange Rate; Dollar economy Logits, a housing Logit, a monetary Logit, etc...
+The Logit Foreign (Expert Lfor) will have Cross Border Flows; Real Effective Exchange Rate; Dollar Effective Exchange Rate; Current Account; Terms of Trade.
+We have a valuation Logit, two real economy Logits, a housing Logit, a monetary Logit, etc...
 We also allow for combinations.
 For a detailed description of these 19 additional models please see Appendix B and C. We now have experts of all stripes and shapes including some models with common components, Bayesian averaging and random forests.
-Our models contain most of the variables that have been shown to be important in the literature and that a well-read international economist would consider now or would have considered in the 1980s: asset valuations, credit; household debt; house prices, financial condition indices, current accounts, real exchange rates, etc...
+Our models contain most of the variables that have been shown to be important in the literature and that a well-read international economist would have considered in the 1980s: asset valuations, credit; household debt; house prices, financial condition indices, current accounts, real exchange rates, etc...
 Our œcumenical approach can accommodate many more.
 Our only restriction is data availability.
 For example it would be desirable to test the information content of variables based on individual bank's balance sheets but the timing of the first crisis and the twelve quarter lags means that in practice those variables cannot be incorporated in the analysis.